1

 31

-The Department obtained copies of the following documents: The staff and residents roster, admission agreement, physician's report, medical assessment, medication administration records (MARs), consent forms, replacement appraisal information, identification and emergency information, appraisal needs and service plan, safeguards for cash resources, staff training on reporting dependent and adult and elder abuse, staff in-service training, and ongoing staff training.
+The Department obtained copies of the following documents: The staff and residents roster, admission agreement, physician's report, medical assessment, medication administration records (MARs), consent forms, replacement appraisal information, identification and emergency information, appraisal needs and service plan, safeguards for property/valuables, special incident report, staff in-service training, ongoing staff training, a video, and photos of room 220 air conditioner unit resident bed, and mattress.